Skip to content

 Pumpkin seeds

 Pumpkin seeds are a rich source of zinc.
 Zinc is involved in numerous aspects of cellular metabolism.
 It is required for the normal function of approximately 100 enzymes, and it plays a part in the immune system, protein synthesis, hormone balance, wound healing, DNA synthesis, and cell division.
 Zinc plays a primary role in anabolic hormone production, the three most important being testosterone, growth hormone, and insulin-like growth factor-1.
-Having normal levels of these 3 hormones allow for optimal muscle development.
+Having normal levels of these three hormones allows for optimal muscle development.
 Zinc is involved in the process of egg development in women.
 Without sufficient zinc levels, the egg won’t mature properly.
-Additionally, adequate zinc allows women to use estrogen and progesterone efficiency in the body.
+Additionally, adequate zinc allows women to use estrogen and progesterone efficiently.

 Flax seeds

 A 2009 study on the health benefits of ingesting flax seeds (not oil) found significant reductions in total cholesterol and LDL (bad cholesterol) levels.
 Flaxseed also has anti-cancer properties, is anti-inflammatory, helps keep bowels regular and eases menopause symptoms.
-Freshly grind 1 – 3 tablespoons of flax seeds every day and sprinkle over salads, vegetables or add to a smoothie.
+Freshly grind 1 – 3 tablespoons of flax seeds daily, sprinkle over salads and vegetables, or add to a smoothie.
 Be sure to drink plenty of water with them.
 The hormone-balancing effects of flax seeds come from their phytoestrogen content.
 Phytoestrogens are plant estrogen-like compounds.
-Because their effect is so weak (about a thousand times weaker than human estrogen) they tend to have an estrogen moderating effect.
+Because their impact is so weak (about a thousand times weaker than human estrogen), they tend to have an estrogen-moderating effect.
 In addition, supplementation with flax seeds appears to reduce systolic blood pressure.

 Almonds

-As previously mentioned, almonds are an excellent source of hormone-balancing healthy fats, fiber, and protein.
+Almonds are an excellent source of hormone-balancing healthy fats, fibre, and protein.
 Snacking on them, versus starchy snacks, helps to level blood sugar, reduce insulin and balance your hormones.

 Walnuts

-As a high-protein, fiber and healthy fat food, walnuts have numerous health benefits.
-Similar to almonds, they provide a portable, quick and easy snack that keeps your blood sugar from spiking, keeping your insulin levels down.
+Walnuts are a high-protein, fibre-rich, and healthy fat food with numerous health benefits.
+Similar to almonds, they provide a portable, quick, and easy snack that keeps blood sugar from spiking and insulin levels down.

 Vegetables